LongVN99/Milestone_Project_3/README.md

 * All links were tested.
 Internal links all work.
 External links all work and open in new window.
 * The data displayed correctly, all buttons link to a correct destination.
 * All the pages are responsive on all screen sizes.
+* Users are able to Edit, Add, Remove books on the website after logging in.
+* Users can't Edit or Remove books which others added.

 ## Strategy